lbovet/vertx-redisques/README.md

 ### Configuration util

 The configurations have to be passed as JsonObject to the module.
-For a simplyfied configuration the _RedisquesConfigurationBuilder_ can be used.
+For a simplified configuration the _RedisquesConfigurationBuilder_ can be used.

 Example: